Cow/Animal Health Management

 "One could trace every sickness, every disease and every ailment to a mineral deficiency."

 Humans, beef- and dairy cattle all need to get their minerals from their food.
 Many decades ago animals were able to graze and move around according to their needs.
 There was no need for supplements, mineral bars or licks.
-Today many pastures on farms are depleted altogether.
+Today many pastures and soil on farms are depleted altogether.
 This affects the health and immune systems of the animals and their suitability to provide RDM.
 Mineral deficiencies can make cows susceptible to common diseases or bacterial infections, prone to infertility problems or prone to premature births, weak calves or prenatal deaths etc.

 Animals producing for the RDM market have to be in excellent health to produce disease-free milk.
 An unlikely ally can provide the essential services to help achieve that; biological farming.
 Microbes like Mycorrhizal fungi, protozoa and nematodes in healthy, chemical-free, organic soil make more carbon and minerals available to plants, which then provide a source of minerals, in the right proportions, to the animals.
 Read more about the amazing ability of pasture grass to sequester carbon here.
 Healthy soil means a healthy body, more here.